-Board of Supervisors, Purchase Clerk, Chancery Clerk and Marion/Walthall Correctional Facility.
+Board of Supervisors, Chancery Clerk, and Marion/Walthall Correctional Facility.

-6. Credit card charges were not properly documented for authorization.
+1. Credit card charges were not properly documented for authorization.

-Section 19-3-68, Miss.
+Criteria Section 19-3-68, Miss.
 Code Ann.
 (1972), specifies the requirements governing the use of a county credit card for travel.
 The Chancery Clerk or Purchase Clerk shall maintain complete records of all credit card numbers and all receipts and other documentation relating to the use of such credit cards.
 The supervisors and county employees shall furnish receipts for the use of such credit cards each month to the Chancery Clerk or Purchase Clerk, who shall submit a written report monthly to the Board of Supervisors.
 The report shall include an itemized list of all expenditures and use of the credit card for the month, and such expenditures may be allowed for payment by the County in the same manner as other items in the claims docket.
-Also, according to DFA manual for the state of Mississippi section 10.112.01 and 10.112.04(15), balances shall be paid at the receipt of the monthly statement, and any county employee will be liable for any purchase that is made which is not in compliance with state statue.
-All purchases were made within the Marion/Walthall Correctional Facility with the Warden's approval.
-As reported in the prior year's audit report, travel charged to the credit card was not in complete compliance with these sections.
-There were no written reports itemizing expenditures made on the credit card used in the Marion/Walthall Correctional Facility, nor was there adequate documentation such as receipts for \$1,085.19 in purchases charged on the County's credit card.
-Failure to enforce these requirements could result in the misuse of the credit card for unauthorized and un-allowed expenditures.
+Also, according to the DFA manual for the State of Mississippi, Section 10.112.01 and 10.112.04(15), balances shall be paid at the receipt of the monthly statement, and any county employee will be liable for any purchase that is made which is not in compliance with the state statute.
+All purchases were made within the Marion/Walthall compliance with these sections.
+There were no written reports itemizing expenditures made on the Marion/Walthall Correctional Facility, nor was there adequate documentation for some purchases charged on the County's credit card.